-Mahdavi and Paxson [4], simple upper bounds (such as the 255 seconds theoretical upper bound on the lifetimes of IP packets [5]) could be used, but good engineering, including an understanding of packet lifetimes, will be needed in practice. {Comment: Note that, for many applications of these metrics, the harm in treating a large delay as infinite might be zero or very small.
-A TCP data packet, for example, that arrives only after several multiples of the RTT may as well have been lost.}

-- + If the packet is duplicated along the path (or paths) so that multiple non-corrupt copies arrive at the destination, then the packet is counted as received, and the first copy to arrive determines the packet's one-way delay. - + If the packet is fragmented and if, for whatever reason, reassembly does not occur, then the packet will be deemed lost.
+- + A given methodology will have to include a way to determine whether a delay value is infinite or whether it is merely very large (and the packet is yet to arrive at Dst).
+As noted by Mahdavi and Paxson [4], simple upper bounds (such as the 255 seconds theoretical upper bound on the lifetimes of IP packets [5]) could be used, but good engineering, including an understanding of packet lifetimes, will be needed in practice. {Comment: Note that, for many applications of these metrics, the harm in treating a large delay as infinite might be zero or very small.
+A TCP data packet, for example, that arrives only after several multiples of the RTT may as well have been lost.} - + If the packet is duplicated so that multiple non-corrupt instances of the response arrive back at the source, then the packet is counted as received, and the first instance to arrive back at the source determines the packet's round-trip delay. - + If the packet is fragmented and if, for whatever reason, reassembly does not occur, then the packet will be deemed lost.

-3.6.
+2.6.
 Methodologies:

-As with other Type-P- metrics, the detailed methodology will depend on the Type-P (e.g., protocol number, UDP/TCP port number, size, precedence).
+As with other Type-P-\ metrics, the detailed methodology will depend on the Type-P (e.g., protocol number, UDP/TCP port number, size, precedence).